qarnot/qarnot-sdk-python/doc/basic.rst

 -------------

 A basic usage of the Qarnot require a configuration file (eg: `qarnot.conf`).
-Here is a basic one, check :class:`~qarnot.connection.QApy` for details.
+Here is a basic one, check :class:`~qarnot.connection.Connection` for details.

 .. code-block:: ini
    :linenos: